Funding and assistantships

 This broad range of professional engagement results in strong industry contacts and experiences prior to graduation.

-Students in the MFA Drama program regularly come to Calgary from all over the world.
-In addition to rigorous training in their selected area of specialization, all MFA students acquire practice-based research skills and learn to produce new artistic and scholarly knowledge.
+Students in the MFA Drama program regularly come to Calgary from all over Canada and the world.
+In addition to opportunities for high level training in theatre practice and theory, all MFA students acquire practice-based research skills and learn to produce new artistic and scholarly knowledge.

-Students inquire about audience engagement in sound performances and about the material conditions of imagination in Canadian theatre for young audiences.
-In all cases, students enjoy high levels of agency within a carefully structured framework as they determine their individual program designs.
+Our students enjoy high levels of agency within a carefully structured framework as they determine their individual, thesis-driven program designs.

 Graduates of the MFA in Drama benefit from a high employment rate.
-Shortly after graduation, recent students have successfully secured contracts in the theatre industry, teaching positions in universities, and positions in associated fields like science communication, research communication, and educational curriculum development.
+Shortly after graduation, recent students have successfully secured contracts and leadership positions in the performing arts industries, teaching positions in universities, and employment in associated fields like community programming, educational curriculum development, science communication, and research communication.